benrotenberg/erc-senses/src/_includes/members.md

 * Minh-Thé Hoang Ngoc was a PhD student, working on mesoscopic simulations of ionic current fluctuations through nanotubes.

 * Giovanni Pireddu was a post-doctoral research associate, working on mesoscopic simulations of electrode-electrolyte interfaces, to understand nano-electrochemistry experiments.
 He is now a staff scientist in the [Naarea](https://www.naarea.fr/en) company.

+* Matthieu Wolf was a post-doctoral research associate, working on molecular simulations of electric field gradient fluctuations in electrolytes, to understand the NMR relaxation of quadrupolar nuclei.
+He is now a research engineer in the Chemistry Laboratory at [ENS Lyon](https://www.ens-lyon.fr/CHIMIE/).

 Others
 ======